 Blackout vs. Room Darkening

 Though both types of curtains sufficiently block light, blackout curtains will keep the room as dark as possible.
-Consider room-darkening curtains for kids’ rooms, since a completely dark environment during naps can upset their circadian rhythm.

 To make sure that blackout curtains function properly, measure a few inches beyond the window frame and use a wraparound rod.
 It's also worth noting if the curtains include the necessary hooks, as it'll make installation easier.